Sea the Reef - Innovative after-school youth program

 Some fun facts about me:

 1. I love all things creative - making, crafting and design.
+I enjoy volunteering for local environmental projects and often take the opportunity to be outdoors.

 3. I’m passionate about finding innovative ways to create positive action for our oceans.